srid/ema/docs/start/tutorial.md

 data Model = Model { speaker :: Text }
 ```

-We should now tell Ema how to convert our `Route` to actual URL paths.
+We should now tell Ema how to convert our `Route` to actual file paths (which is used to determine the URL too).
 Let's do that by making an instance of the `Ema` [class](guide/class.md):

 ```haskell
 import Ema (Ema (..))